-- 1. The Agency agrees to maintain on a primary basis and at its sole expense, at all times throughout the duration of this Contract the following types of insurance coverage with limits and on forms (including endorsements) as described in this "Insurance" subsection.
-These requirements, as well as the County's review or acceptance of insurance maintained by the Agency is not intended to, and shall not in any manner, limit or qualify the liabilities or obligations assumed by the Agency under this Contract. - 2.
-The Agency shall require and ensure that each of its sub-contractors/consultants providing services hereunder (if any) procures and maintains until the completion
+- The Agency agrees to maintain on a primary basis and at its sole expense, at all times throughout the duration of this Contract the following types of insurance coverage with limits and on forms (including endorsements) as described in this "Insurance" subsection.
+These requirements, as well as the County's review or acceptance of insurance maintained by the Agency is not intended to, and shall not in any manner, limit or qualify the liabilities or obligations assumed by the Agency under this Contract. - The Agency shall require all grantees receiving funds to procure and maintain insurance coverage that adequately protects the County and the Agency.
+This coverage may include but not be limited to workers' compensation, commercial general liability, and business auto liability.
+The County and the Agency shall be listed as an additional insured on all general liability policies. - 3.

-- of their respective services, insurance of the types and to the limits specified in this "Insurance" subsection. - 3.
 The Agency shall have in full force the following insurance coverage, and will provide Certificates of Insurance to the Agency prior to commencing operations under this Contract to verify such coverage: - a.
-Workers' Compensation The Agency shall maintain coverage for its employees with statutory workers' compensation limits, and no less than \$100,000 each incident of bodily injury or disease for Employer's Liability.
-Said coverage shall include a waiver of subrogation in favor of the County if services are being provided at County facilities.
-Elective exemptions as defined in Florida Statute 440, will be considered on a case-by-case basis.
-Any Agency using an employee leasing arrangement shall complete the Leased Employee Affidavit attached as Exhibit "B." - b.
 Commercial General Liability The Agency shall maintain coverage issued on the most recent version of the ISO form as filed for use in Florida or its equivalent, with a limit of liability of not less than \$500,000 per occurrence.
-Agency further agrees coverage shall not contain any endorsement(s) excluding or limiting Product/Completed Operations, Contractual Liability, or Separation of Insured. - c.
-Sexual Abuse and Molestation Coverage with limits of not less than \$100,000 per occurrence shall also be included for those programs that provide services directly to minors.
-The General Aggregate limit shall either apply separately to this contract or shall be at least twice the required occurrence limit. - d.
-Commercial Crime or Third Party Fidelity Bond The commercial crime policy or fidelity bond shall include coverage for employee dishonesty on a blanket basis with limits of not less than the full amount of this agreement or as amended from time to time.
+Agency further agrees coverage shall not contain any endorsement(s) excluding or limiting Product/Completed Operations, Contractual Liability, or Separation of Insured. - b.
+Commercial Crime or Third-Party Fidelity Bond The commercial crime policy or fidelity bond shall include coverage for employee dishonesty on a blanket basis with limits of not less than \$500,000 (five hundred thousand).
 The bond shall be endorsed to cover third-party liability and shall include a third-party beneficiary clause in favor of the County.
 The bond shall include a minimum twelve (12) month discovery period when written on a claims-made basis. - 4.
-The Agency agrees to endorse the County as an Additional Insured with a CG 20 26 Additional Insured -Designated Person or Organization endorsement, or its equivalent to all commercial general liability policies.
-The additional insured shall be listed in the name of the Orange County Board of County Commissioners. - 5.
-Insurance carriers providing coverage required in this "Insurance" subsection must be licensed to conduct business in the State of Florida and must possess a current A.M.
-Best Financial Strength Rating of A-Class VIII.
+The Agency agrees to endorse the County as an Additional Insured with a CG 20 26 Additional Insured Designated Person or Organization endorsement, or its equivalent to all commercial general liability policies.
+The additional insured shall be listed in the name of the Orange County Board of County Commissioners.

-- 6. Any request for an exception to these insurance requirements must be submitted in writing to the County for approval. - 7.
+- Insurance carriers providing coverage required in this "Insurance" subsection must be licensed to conduct business in the State of Florida and must possess a current A.M.
+Best Financial Strength Rating of A-Class VIII. - 6.
+Any request for an exception to these insurance requirements must be submitted in writing to the County for approval. - 7.
 The Agency shall provide to the County current certificates of insurance evidencing all required coverage prior to execution and commencement of any operations/services provided under this Contract.
 In addition to the certificate(s) of insurance the Agency shall also provide copies of the additional insured and the waiver of subrogation endorsements as required above. - 8.
 For continuing service contracts, renewal certificates shall be submitted upon request by either the County or is certificate management representative.
 The certificates shall clearly indicate that the Agency has obtained insurance of the type, amount and classification as required for certificates shall be submitted upon request by either the County or its certificate management representative.
 The certificates shall clearly indicate that the Agency has obtained insurance of the type, amount and classification as required for strict compliance with this insurance section.
 No material change or cancellation of the insurance shall be effective without thirty (30) days prior written notice to the County.
 Certificates shall specifically reference the respective Contract number.
 The certificate holder shall read: